Predicted Incrementality by Experimentation (PIE) for Ad Measurement: Do Predictive Models Lead to the Same Decisions?

-So far, we have focused on whether the ad effects estimates obtained from non-experimental methods come close to those from RCTs.
-In practice, however, the estimates are more likely a means to an end, which is to inform a managerial decision.
-What if a manager would make the same campaign decision regardless of whether they used a non-experimental method or an RCT?
-If this is the case, the practical implications of non-experimental methods would be lessened despite their potential inaccuracy.
+So far, we have focused on whether the ad effects estimates obtained from predictive models come close to those from RCTs.
+In practice, however, the estimates serve as a means to an end, which is to inform a managerial decision.
+As pointed out by \citet{FernandezLoriaProvost2022}, the task of estimating a causal effect is distinct from the task of making an optimal decision.
+An estimated effect with lower prediction error does not guarantee it will lead to better decisions, because the costs of different errors may be asymmetric and the magnitude of the error may matter differently depending on whether the estimate falls near a decision threshold.
+Therefore, to assess the practical value of PIE, we must evaluate it within a decision-making framework.
+What if a manager would make the same campaign decision regardless of whether they used a predictive model or an RCT?
+If this is the case, the practical implications of predictive models would be lessened despite their potential inaccuracy.

-Our goal in this section is to investigate whether non-experimental methods would lead to different decisions than RCTs.
-We begin by formalizing a manager's decision problem using incremental conversions per dollar, a standard metric used by advertisers.
-In the context of this decision problem, we then explain how an advertiser might reach different conclusions about a campaign's success (or failure) depending on which measurement methodology the advertiser used.
-We then show our results by quantifying advertisers' conclusions as a disagreement probability between decision-making using an RCT vs. a non-experimental method.
-We present results for all key approaches used in the prior two sections.
+Our goal in this section is to assess the extent to which an advertiser using either last-click attribution or the PIE model would reach different conclusions about campaign effectiveness compared with using an RCT.
+We first formalize the advertiser's decision problem and describe how the use of different measurement methodologies can lead to different conclusions about a campaign's success.
+We then quantify these differences by estimating the probability that the RCT-based and model-based decisions would \emph{disagree}.